corymalcolmtaylor/templated_flutter_app/README.md

 ### To Reso Coders app I will add Firebase Auth, Firestore, etc, and update dependencies to make a templated app that can be used to quickly prototype a new app using all the bells and whistles.
 Of course the guts of this template come from :point_right: [the Reso Coders course](https://resocoder.com/flutter-clean-architecture-tdd/) :point_left: and from the examples found at :point_right: [felangel's bloc repo](https://github.com/felangel/bloc/tree/master/examples/) :point_left:.

+#### the original readme from the reso coders repo is kept intact below this line
 # TDD Clean Architecture for Flutter

 ### The whole accompanying tutorial series is available at :point_right: [this link](https://resocoder.com/flutter-clean-architecture-tdd/) :point_left:.